ryan-byte/Node-Games-Shop/README.md

 <a name="features"/>

 ### Features:
--Users can view games
+-Users can view games <br>
--Users can order games
+-Users can order games <br>
--Admins can create, update and delete games
+-Admins can create, update and delete games  <br>
--Admins can view all orders
+-Admins can view all orders <br>
--Admins can verify or decline orders
+-Admins can verify or decline orders <br>

 <a name="setup"/>